Introduction

 Implement Agile and Iterative Development Models for Enhanced Efficiency

-Agile and iterative design models are increasingly favored in software development for finance due to their ability to adapt to evolving requirements and enhance collaboration.
+Agile and iterative design models are increasingly favored in software development due to their ability to adapt to evolving requirements and enhance collaboration.
 To effectively implement these models, consider the following best practices:

 Leverage Specialized Engineering Talent for Compliance and Quality